kgotsoBapela/kgotsoBapela/README.md

 - 👋 Hi, I’m @kgotsoBapela
-- 👀 I’m interested in fullstack dev
+- 👀 I’m a fullstack developer
 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me email; kgotso.bapela@gmail.com